riff-lang/site/src/doc.md

 completely transparent to the user.

 Strings in Riff are immutable sequences of 8-bit character literals.

+A sequence are a special "subtype" in Riff that allows the user to define a range of integral values with an optional interval parameter.
+Sequences can be used in [for loops](#for) to iterate through a sequence of numbers or in string subscripting to easily extract different types of substrings.

 Arrays are the single compound data structure available in Riff.
 Array elements can be any type of Riff value.
 Storing `null` as an array